CRN Women in Channel

 Phoenix Software MD reflects on her journey to the peak of the industry

 With diverse firms found to perform better, female leaders give their advice on how tech providers can make headway on making their workforce more reflective of wider society

 Enjoy the moment all 10 winners from the first installment scooped their awards

 Having won Graduate/Apprentice of the Year in 2018, Softcat's Morgan O'Sullivan reflects on her journey in the industry so far in this film recorded especially for Women in Channel 2020

 As Women in Channel 2020 kicks off, find out how our industry judges viewed the judging process and standard of entry

-Execs from Women in Channel Awards partners - including Dell, Acronis, EPOS - open up on how the channel can address the biggest issues around gender diversity
+Execs from Women in Channel Awards partners - including Dell, Acronis, EPOS and Exertis - open up on how the channel can address the biggest issues around gender diversity

 Fujitsu is committed to diversity and inclusion, with a detailed strategy and multiple initiatives for building a diverse and empowered team supported within an inclusive environment.
 Over the last few years, we've put a real focus on making our recruitment...

 Palo Alto's Stuart Taylor on why the vendor is behind CRN's 2020 Women in Channel campaign